Exploring and visiting Burwick

 1min 51secs

-Children Playing describes some of the experiences of playing on this spot, located between the church and the boat house, and of being in the sea.
+Children Playing describes some of the experiences of their use of this area between the church and the boathouse, and of being in the sea.
 It also reports getting up to mischief in the church and the boat shed, and how a kind local man used to keep his eye on them.
 It is said that he lived at Broch, which is possibly a reference to a house on the eastern coastline to the left of the pole in the picture above.

 Stop 3.
 Coastguard